Plan Your Visit

 Suggested length of stay: 2 to 3 days.

 Best time to visit: Any time of year.
 Volcano receives more than 100 inches of rain a year, but that provides us with our wonderful rain forest environment.
 The rainiest months are from November to March.
 At an elevation of 4,000 feet (1,220 meters), Volcano enjoys cooler daytime temperatures than Hilo.
+In the afternoon, mist often rolls in from the slopes of Mauna Loa.

 Weather: Temperatures and conditions can be unpredictable, so it is advisable to pack for cold and warm weather.
 Be sure to check the weather forecast and don't forget sturdy walking shoes or an umbrella.
 You might experience several seasons in one day.